 The FBI eventually arrested Ulbricht by piecing together clues that they gathered from various places outside the Tor network.
 Now, though, many more dark markets have sprung up, most of them dealing in drugs.

 Dark Markets Under Attack

-Aside from the fact that they are breaking the law, one of the biggest concerns around dark markets is that trustworthiness.
-In several cases, dark markets have suddenly vanished with millions of dollars in escrow funds, leaving customers out of pocket.
+Aside from the fact that they are breaking the law, one of the biggest concerns around dark markets is trustworthiness.
+In several cases, dark markets have suddenly vanished with millions of dollars in escrow funds, leaving customers robbed of their funds.
 Law enforcement is also getting better at targeting these dark markets and taking them down.
-In November 2014, Operation Onymous, international law enforcement operation, seized over 400 dark web domains.
+In November 2014, Operation Onymous, an international law enforcement operation, seized over 400 dark web domains.
 Dark markets including CannabisRoad, Blue Sky, and Hydra have been taken down.

 Law enforcement says that it has found a way to target sites using Tor, although has refused to reveal how.